 Students’ experiences at Mulberry are greatly enriched through the global dimension of their education.
-Through a wide range of innovative activities we prepare students to thrive in our diverse, rapidly changing and interdependent world.
+Our students thus learn what it is to be a global citizen of our diverse and rapidly changing world.